Electron shell

 ELECTRONSHELL2

-For these shells, there is much information in so-called Lyman , Balmer, Paschen, Brackett, and Pfund series.
+For these shells, there is much information available for the so-called Lyman , Balmer, Paschen, Brackett, and Pfund series.

 ELECTRONSHELL3